-We may disclose/transfer your personal data to other parties, such as the authorities, Nordea Group companies, suppliers, payment service providers and business partners.
+We may disclose/transfer your personal data to other parties, such as the authorities, entities in the Nordea Group, suppliers, payment service providers and business partners.
 Before disclosing or transferring your data we will always ensure that we respect the relevant financial industry secrecy obligations, such as insurance secrecy.

 We disclose data about taxable insurance claim payments and paid pension insurance premiums to the Finnish Tax Administration.
 To Kela we disclose data about the pensions paid.
 At times we may also disclose data to, for instance, the enforcement authorities upon request.

 Customer due diligence data and other personal data may also be disclosed to the police for raising an official investigation into money laundering or terrorist financing.
 In addition, the same data may be disclosed to the National Bureau of Investigation for raising an official investigation into such crimes with which property or a criminal benefit related to money laundering or terrorist financing has been obtained.

 Based on legislation governing insurance companies, Nordea Life Assurance may share data with Nordea Bank Abp, excluding customers’ health data.
 Nordea Bank Abp acts as an agent for Nordea Life Assurance, handling customer-facing communication, including selling and managing insurance policies.
 Nordea Bank Abp and Nordea Life Assurance thus use some of the same customer relationship management systems.

 In addition, we may disclose data to Nordea Insurance Finland Ltd based on your consent.

 Nordea Life Assurance collaborates with partners in order to offer products and services to customers.
 We have chosen our partners carefully and we have contracts that govern the processing of personal data in place with selected suppliers.